-An owner builder is a person who constructs or renovates a home on their land, who is not in the building industry.
+An owner builder is a person who constructs or renovates a building on their land.

 Victoria’s owner-builder laws give property owners, genuine owner-builders, and registered building practitioners much greater protection.
 It is unlawful for unregistered builders to operate as a surrogate owner, or to persuade owners to be the 'builder' so they can avoid registration or insurance costs.

-Following more changes in 2016, an owner-builder may only obtain building permits for one single dwelling and associated work on a single property in any 5-year period (previously it was 3 years).
-Of course, owner-builders must live and continue (or intend) to live in the dwelling.
+For domestic building work, an owner-builder may only obtain building permits for one single dwelling and/or associated work on a single domestic property in any 5-year period (previously it was 3 years).
+Owner-builders must intend to live and continue to live in the dwelling

-As an owner builder you must obtain a certificate of consent from the Building Practitioners Board under the Victorian Building Authority, for any works over $16,000.
-This certificate of consent enables you to progress and get a building permit.
+As an owner builder you must obtain a certificate of consent from the Victorian Building Authority, for any works over $16,000.
+This certificate of consent enables you to obtain a building permit.

 A building surveyor must be provided with the certificate of consent before a building permit can be issued.